inferno-framework/davinci-dtr-test-kit/docs/Server-Details.md

 ## Limitations

-The tests currently require the user to input bodies for all `$questionnaire-package** and `$next-question** requests that will be made in the suite.
+The tests currently require user input to populate request bodies for all `$questionnaire-package` and `$next-question` requests that will be made in the suite.
 The tests may be updated in the future to allow Inferno to act as a proxy between the payer server and a DTR client so that the user does not have to provide these request bodies manually.